 - (e) Whenever an order authorizing an intercept is entered pursuant to this chapter, the order may require reports to the judge who issued the order showing what progress has been made toward achieving the authorized objective and the need for continued interception.
 Reports shall be made at any interval required by the judge. - (f) A judge who issues an order authorizing the interception of a wire or electronic communication may not hear a criminal prosecution in which evidence derived from the interception may be used or in which the order may be an issue. - (g) For jurisdictional purposes, the territorial jurisdiction pursuant to subsection (a) includes both the location of the device and the original listening post.
-A judge in either jurisdiction or a circuit court judge designated by the Chief Justice of the Supreme Court or by the
+A judge in either jurisdiction has the authority to issue an intercept order.